benblank/git-alias/README.md

 Git configuration file, as that flag appeared last.

 All flags must precede the alias name.

+- `--dry-run` — Print the names of any aliases which _would_ be removed, but don't actually remove any of them.
+This is handy for testing your patterns before using them!

 - `--global` (default) — Use the "global" Git configuration file (`~/.gitconfig`) when removing aliases.
 Overrides `--local`.